MichaelHYJiang/csci566-Ocean-s-Five/README.md

 ### Approach3 ResNet

 Deep Neural Networks usually face the degradation problem.
 In this approach we add a residual to the previous value to each block of layers rather than produce an entirely new value.
-It is easy to represent the identity function.
-We replace our convolution blocks in Unet with residual blocks and add 1x1x1 convolution projection on input to match dimension.
+We replace our convolution blocks in Unet with residual blocks.
+Since there are lots of dimention changes in Unet, we have to add a 1x1x1 convolution projection on input to match dimension.

 ![Residual Block](figure/resnet.png)